 An ocean view room means you will be able to see the ocean from your room, but you may have to look hard to find it.
 Any visible patch of ocean, even if it requires looking out the window at an angle to see, will bring your room under the umbrella term “ocean view.”

 The term is a bit of a marketing ploy and has no relationship to whether your view will be a good one.
-That being said, I’ve stayed in many ocean view rooms that offered lovely perspectives on the resorts’ landscaping and ocean.
-It often depends on just what room you’re assigned.
+That being said, there are many ocean view rooms that offer lovely perspectives on the resorts’ landscaping and ocean.
+It often depends on just what room you’re assigned (and the hotel's layout near the beach).

-That’s where talking with the reservation manager can make a difference.
+Talking with the reservation manager can make a difference in getting an upgrade to a room with a view.
 While online research can give you good information for negotiating the price of a room, it’s best to call the hotel directly to book the room, especially if you care about your view.
 Talking to a person can also help ensure you’re able to ask about such niceties as whether the room has been renovated recently or if it’s near the elevator.